viboes/std-make/doc/proposal/ordinal/Ordinal.md

 *    Boost.SmartEnums has complex design to take care of iteration.
 *    BEnum.

 But most of them have been restricted to enum to string conversions.
-This paper don't takes in account this conversion, as we will have it almost for free with static reflection.
+This paper doesn't take in account this conversion, as we will have it almost for free with static reflection.

 # Proposal